 Official emblem of the Brotherhood.
-It is regarded as noble and is registered as such by the Office of Charters and by the Lord Lyon King of Arms of Scotland,
+It is regarded as noble and is registered as such by the Office of Charters and by

 Chief Heraldist of Her Most Gracious Britannic Majesty Elisabeth II.